-The maximum length of any oversized item depends on the type of aircraft.
+The maximum length of any oversized item depends on the type of aircraft and service.
 You can find the aircraft type you’re flying on when you book, on the Choose flights page – just open the details link in the flight listing.

 The aircraft type is also listed on your itinerary.

-If you’re trip includes different aircraft or flights, the lowest maximum length applies.
+If your trip includes different aircraft or flights, the lowest maximum length applies.